nguyendinh1987/Caffe_AllinOne/README.md

   >> make -j12
   >> make install
 - All distributed packaged is in /build/install.
 Give this directory to your any package finding function to look for your caffe lib

+## How to use
+Please take a look at "sample_protos" for examples of using added layers